Mobile Tel/Text 07887 661662 * Landline - 01489 798652

 After you have done the question part you will then have a short break and begin the hazard perception part of the test.
 You will be shown 14 one minute videos and in each video you will be clicking the mouse as you see a hazard developing.
 Remember its as the hazard is developing.
 One of the videos has two hazards which you will be marked on.
 So there are 15 hazards each worth a top score of 5 points.
 So if you were to get everyone correct you would score 75 points.
 However to pass this part of the test you will only need to score 44 points.
 The videos above will be the sort of videos you will come across.

 You will be given the results of the test as soon as you are finished, by the adjudicator.

-To practice these two elements go to www.direct.gov.uk or www.theory-tests.co.uk or alternatively you can purchase a dvd on the theory from any leading store that sells dvds.
+To practice these two elements go to www.direct.gov.uk or www.theory-tests.co.uk or alternatively you can purchase a dvd or app from any online store.

 Current cost for a theory test is £31.00 and you can apply on line at www.gov.uk/motoring or phone 0300 200 11 22

 The practical car driving test would take place at a Driving Standards Agency appointed test centre and depending where you live you would normally choose the one that is closest to you.
 See our page named local test centres or go to www.gov.uk/motoring for your nearest test centre.

 The driving test takes about an hour and consists of the examiner guiding you around a route that has been mapped by the DSA and each test centre has quite a few various test routes to use.

 As you arrive at the test centre you will park the car in the car park by reversing into a parking bay.
 You and your instructor would then go to the waiting room area.

 The examiner will then call your name and will ask to see your paperwork which will be both bits of your provisional driving licence that is the photocard and counter part.